 What you want is a patent lawyer with a good grasp of the technology your firm is developing.
 Patent attorneys with a background in biology, for instance, may not be the right fit for your firm if your invention is in the field of nanotechnology.

-3. Can You Explain Your Work Process?
+3. Can Your Patent Lawyer Explain Their Work Process?

 During the patent process, you and your patent lawyer will need to work very closely.
 It’s, therefore, important that you look for patent attorneys you can work well with.
 Get to understand your potential patent lawyer well.
 Will the patent attorney you’re speaking to the one to write your patent application, or will associates be working on your case as well?